1 / 10

 "It’s a shame that car buyers are so quick to part with their cash for a Volkswagen Golf or Ford Focus when the Mazda 3 is, frankly, such a brilliant alternative.
 It’s great to drive, cheap to run and has an interior that could genuinely tempt you out of an Audi A3 or Mercedes-Benz A-Class - provided you’re not fussed about a premium badge on your bonnet."

-The interior doesn’t disappoint, either.
+The interior doesn’t disappoint in the Mazda 3, either.
 Even the most affordable models feel stylish and upmarket, with lots of nice-to-touch materials and classy features.
 You’ll want a GT Sport model if you’d like leather seats, but all Mazda 3s come with an 8.8-inch navigation system on the dash.
 Unusually, this is operated via a rotary dial rather than a touchscreen display.
 This might sound a little old school, but it actually works very well - particularly on the move.

 Talking of ‘old school’, most models come with a CD player.
 We can’t say that about many modern cars.
 Apple CarPlay and Android Auto are standard, too, as is Bluetooth - so you really won’t be short of ways to listen to your favourite playlists.
 It stops short of having a tape player, though.